open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 ##### Figure 21.
 Use Case #2.
 Asking and assistant if they are willing and able to support a specific task.

 Figure 21 shows the same bot as Figure 20 being asked if it supports a specific task.
 The extra _context_ and private _utterance_ events are used to communicate the specific task that is being requested.
 It is this which distinguishes use case #1 from use case #2.

+The target assistant should return a _publishManifest_ containing any agents that it believes are capable and willing to respond to the private utterance in the given context.
+In the above example, the _recommendScope is explicitly set to the default value "internal".

     {
       "ovon": {